Anthony Rice-Perttunen's Mt. Mather Base Camp

 Greetings, peace, thank you for stopping by to visit!

 Come, make yourself at home (I know, it’s a little windy here, but the view is great).
-This is special place for me, a perch overlooking the lower Muldrow Glacier in Denali National Park, in Alaska.
+This is a special place for me, a perch overlooking the lower Muldrow Glacier in Denali National Park, in Alaska.
 There’s good medicine up here.

 No, we definitely don’t have any mountains where I live in Oulu, Finland.
 But it’s a good land here in Oulu, just the same.
 We’re fortunate to have good water, clean air and – most importantly, we’re surrounded by courteous human beings.
 Gardening can be a bit more challenging with the long winters.